asseco-voice/laravel-eloquent-event-broadcaster/README.md

 Raw data being sent consists of:

-- Original model serialized to array
+- `payload` key containing original model serialized to array.
+- Let your model implement ``AppendsData`` interface to append additional data to payload.
 - Changes (`_changes`) array holding `old`/`new` values and `type`/`ID` of entity
 that changed the model.
 Used for auditing purposes (can be disabled through config).
-- Let your model implement ``AppendsData`` interface to append additional data.
 - Headers consisting of:
     - ``service`` - lowercase snake app name
     - ``model`` - full model namespace and model name